Baseline Assessment by the Monitoring Committee of the Dutch Pension Funds Agreement on Responsible Investment

 There will be follow-up assessments in the coming years to monitor progress.
 The baseline assessment will also be used to set the KPI target percentages.

-- Baseline assessment (in Dutch), i.e. the state of affairs at the start of the Agreement.
+- Baseline assessment, i.e. the state of affairs at the start of the Agreement.

 - The Steering Committee has responded by publishing an ‘Appreciation (in Dutch)’ addressing the recommendations set out in the report.